Proud of our History - Time-Chartered vessels

 As always, we welcome your photos for posting in a future blog.
 Please email your photos to [email protected] including any facts such as the date and location.

-In next week’s blog posting we highlight the MV Stena Carrier that served the Port aux Basques-North Sydney crossing from 1970-1974.
+In next week’s blog posting we highlight the Stena Carrier that served the Port aux Basques-North Sydney crossing from 1970-1974.

-Image: MV Dunure docked in Newfoundland
+Image: Dunure docked in Newfoundland

 Image: view of the bow section of a ship while it is docked in Newfoundland

-Image: MV Paradise Sound on the water
+Image: Paradise Sound on the water

-Image: black and white, MV Clyde Valley
+Image: black and white, Clyde Valley

 Image: black and white, view of the bow end of the Canadian Cruiser